Growing constraints on press freedom and independent information flows could be signalling an oncoming decline in peace.

 Free and independent media disseminates information in a way that leads to greater knowledge and helps individuals, business and civil society make better decisions, which leads to better outcomes and more rational responses in times of crisis.

-Download and read IEP’s latest research on the global levels of Positive Peace here.
+Download and read IEP’s latest research on the global levels of Positive Peace in 2018.